Indonesia's '10 New Balis' tourism push rocked by disasters

 A clutch of other area hotels was also devastated, with beachside cottages flattened and debris - chairs, tables and the band's audio equipment - scattered everywhere.

-Tourism minister Arief Yahya, who ordered that the town be rebuilt in six months, brushed aside concerns sparked by the tsunami - which was triggered by a sudden eruption of the Anak Krakatoa volcano.
+Tourism Minister Arief Yahya, who ordered that the town be rebuilt in six months, brushed aside concerns sparked by the tsunami, which was triggered by a sudden eruption of the Anak Krakatau volcano.

-"Disasters can happen anywhere in Indonesia," he told AFP during a recent visit there.

-About 42 per cent of Indonesia's 14 million foreign tourists headed to the popular resort island of Bali last year, giving a US$17 billion boost to Southeast Asia's biggest economy.
+About 42 per cent of Indonesia's 14 million foreign tourists headed to the popular resort island of Bali last year, giving a US$17 billion (S$23.1 billion) boost to South-east Asia's biggest economy.

-The government picked Tanjung Lesung and nine other locations as part of its "10 New Balis" strategy, a plan unveiled in 2016 with an eye to courting Chinese, Singaporean and other investors as its pushes to hit 20 million tourists annually.
+The government picked Tanjung Lesung and nine other locations as part of its "10 New Balis" strategy, a plan unveiled in 2016 with an eye on courting Chinese, Singaporean and other investors as it pushes to hit 20 million tourists annually.

 But the killer tsunami has dealt a blow to plans to pump some US$4 billion into Tanjung Lesung.